Want to know the best cities in the United Kingdom to visit? Here, you'll find the cities you should really visit when you are in the United Kingdom!

 Furthermore, Manchester's music industry is well known and the city offers some great music festivals throughout the year.

 And of course, the city is known for soccer!
+This makes the city amazing for those who love sports.

 When you are in Manchester you should also go to Liverpool, because Liverpool is only a 40-minute train ride away (also only 2 hours from London).